brittivora/Product-Recomendation-System/README.md

 # Product-Recomendation-System

 # Overview
-This code implements a product recommendation system using a dataset of video game reviews.
+This project implements a product recommendation system using a dataset of video game reviews.
 It leverages natural language processing techniques to generate recommendations based on textual similarity between product reviews.

 # Dependencies
 Datasets: Used for loading and handling datasets.